KU picked up its 19th win of the season with a victory over a pesky Oklahoma State club by shutting…

 Balanced KU Attack Leads Jayhawks Over OSU

-said. "(Oklahoma State) missed shots, but I don't think they got a lot of good looks the first 25 minutes of the game.
+"I thought we played really good at times," KU coach Bill Self said. "(Oklahoma State) missed shots, but I don't think they got a lot of good looks the first 25 minutes of the game.
 We got out to a lead and they never cut it to single digits I don't think, so there were some good things that happened."

 Little was most valuable when the Cowboys went to a zone defense, trying to force KU to score from the perimeter.
 Little managed to get the ball in the middle of the zone on several opportunities.
 Self gave Little credit after the game for making plays against OSU's tough defense.

 "He's got a natural feel to slither around in there," Self said.
 "He's gettin' better, more comfortable.
 Against a zone, he's as good as we have in that post area."